jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 Some gentle readers may know that I inherited a "videos + quizzes" secure coding training program (a good one for what it was) a few years ago and opportunistically re-designed and re-implemented it this past year around an innovative new platform called SecureFlag, which provides high-quality hands-on labs, a "hack it first, then fix it" approach for developers, and a way to measure and score secure coding competency.

-I have reason to be cautiously optimistic, maybe even naively excited about further possibilities and better positioning our developers for success.
+Based on pilot results so far, I have reason to be cautiously optimistic, maybe even naively excited about further possibilities and better positioning our developers for success.

 -- JW